 - Harvey GL, Henshaw AJ, Moorhouse TP, Clifford NJ, Holah H & Grey J 2014 Invasive crayfish as drivers of fine sediment dynamics in rivers: field and laboratory evidence.
 Earth Surf Proc Land 39: 259-271

 This programme requires ATAS clearance.
 Students who are not EEA or Swiss nationals may require ATAS clearance to undertake this course.
-The JACS code for this course is C160.
+The CAH3 code for this course is CAH03-01-03.
 Further information on ATAS can be found on our Advice and Counselling webpages.

 A minimum of an upper second-class BSc (Hons) degree (or equivalent international qualification) in biology or other relevant natural sciences subject.
-Applicants with relevant professional experience in science will also be considered.
+Applicants with an upper second class honours degree in a non-relevant subject will be considered on a case by case basis if they have relevant professional experience in science.

 English language requirements